Braces and clear aligners are two different types of orthodontic treatment used to straighten teeth and correct misalignment or bite issues.

 Benefits of Braces

 One of the main advantages of braces is that they are very effective at correcting a wide range of orthodontic issues, including misalignment, overcrowding, and bite problems.
 They are also durable and can withstand the normal wear and tear of everyday life.
+Clear braces are less visible than traditional metal braces.

 Problems with Braces